Functional central limit theorems for non-local branching Markov processes: Abstract

 \section{Abstract}

 The aim of this paper is to study the fluctuations of a general class of supercritical branching Markov processes with non-local branching mechanisms.
-We show the existence of three regimes according to the size of the spectral gap associated with the expectation semigroup of the branching process and establish functional central limit theorems within each regime.
+We establish functional central limit theorems and show that the limiting behaviour falls into three regimes, determined by the size of the spectral gap associated with the first-moment semigroup of the branching process.
+The main novelty is to develop a unified functional fluctuation theory for spatial branching Markov processes with non-local reproduction, allowing a general finite-dimensional spectral structure for the first-moment semigroup, including non-simple leading eigenvalues and nilpotent Jordan-type components.
+In doing so, we extend the classical small, critical and large fluctuation trichotomy beyond the finite-type and local spatial settings, and obtain limiting processes that capture the covariance structure induced by non-local offspring displacement.

 {\it Keywords} : Branching process, fluctuations, central limit theorem, non-local branching.

 {\it MSC:} 60J80, 60F05.